MPZ-00/bitburner/Readme.md

 The location of the release build may change in the near future.

 See the [frequently asked questions](./doc/FAQ.md) for more information .
 To discuss the game or get help, join the [official Discord server](https://discord.gg/TFc3hKD).

+## Personal
+This is my collection of scripts used in the Game.

 # Documentation